 Religious Studies, 2000 level or higher One hour of:

 REL 2291 Directed Readings in Religious Studies

 Contact: Drs.
 Alles or Hadley, Religious Studies

+Religious Studies Course Descriptions (REL)

 1102 (FR) Religion and Culture

 4 credits

 An introduction to religious studies that examines the various ways religion is implicated in human culture.
 General topics include culture as a vehicle for religious expression, religion as a critique of culture, and the place of religion in American public life.
 The course presents case studies drawn from the world's major religions as well as major, contrasting theoretical perspectives.

+International Nonwestern; Social, Cultural, and Historical Understanding.

 1151 (FR) The Good Life

 4 credits

 How should one live one's life?
 What makes a human life good?
 This course is an introductory study of a variety of religious and philosophical ideals for human living.
 The course draws upon the wisdom of religious traditions, philosophical schools of thought, and great literature from the ancient and modern worlds and explores the contemporary relevance of such ideals.

-Humanities.

 2204 Women and Religion

 4 credits

 An examination of the contributions women have made to the world's religions, and of the ways in which religions have affected women's lives, positively and negatively.

-Humanities.
+2210 Jesus at the Movies

+4 credits

+An academic examination of the manner in which filmmakers both portray the story of Jesus in film and use, consciously and unconsciously, motifs and themes from the Jesus story in other films.

+Social, Cultural, and Historical Understanding.

 2211 Issues of Social Justice

 4 credits

 A comparative philosophical and religious exploration of theories of justice and specific moral issues.
 Issues discussed include gender and racial equality, economic welfare, abortion, euthanasia, capital punishment, war, and animal rights.

-Humanities.
+Social, Cultural, and Historical Understanding; Textual Analysis.

 Cross-listed with Philosophy 2211.